More about Expulsion from the Garden of Eden

 Here is what Wikipedia says about Expulsion from the Garden of Eden (Cole)

 Expulsion from the Garden of Eden (or Expulsion from Paradise) was painted in 1828 by English-born American painter Thomas Cole.
 It belongs to the collection of the Museum of Fine Arts, Boston and is on display in their Waleska Evans James Gallery (Gallery 236).
-This landscape painting exemplifies the style of the Hudson River School, which was a group of American landscape painters that Thomas Cole is credited with founding, and is knotted.
+This landscape painting exemplifies the style of the Hudson River School, a group of American landscape painters that Thomas Cole is credited with founding.
 On the lower left part of the cliff, Cole signed his name as "T Cole".

 Check out the full Wikipedia article about Expulsion from the Garden of Eden (Cole)